nopnop2002/OrangePi-ZERO-FAN-HAT/README.md

 How to order PCB:

-Zip garbar file.
+Zip garbar file in garbar folder.
 Everything is good for the ZIP file name.

-OpiZero.GTL
-OpiZero.GBL
-OpiZero.GTS
-OpiZero.GBS
-OpiZero.GTO
-OpiZero.GBO
-OpiZero.TXT
-OpiZero.GML

 You can see these file using Gerber Viewer.
 https://sourceforge.net/projects/gerbv/